AlexCeleste/swig2bmx/readme.txt

 Inheritance isn't a showstopper, as casting to another proxy type is very easy.
 As long as it's a legitimate end type (it will *always* succeed, so be careful), the methods on the proxy object will still work.

+Operators: basic operator overloading is supported, translating operators into methods named "Add", "Mul", etc. This will do for simple things (e.g. adding vectors or matrices), but complicated operators - such as && - are not exported.
+A library that relies on bizarre and complex overloads to create a domain specific sublanguage (e.g. Boost::Phoenix, Spirit) is totally unsuitable for wrapping.

+Overloading: Since BlitzMax does not support overloading, overloaded methods are renamed.
+The wrapper makes two attempts to rename methods, by adding parameter names, and then if that fails by adding their types instead; if both result in a method that would clash with an existing export, the method is omitted.

+In practice over 99% of methods can be exported in this way, although some of their names may be a bit unpredictable.

+Global variables: are exported as read-only via wrapper function.
+In practice you don't generally need to set globals in a library directly, so this is not a big deal.

 Customization: